 Again, it is important to note that official University email correspondence (Exchange to Exchange) sent to your Exchange account will not be forwarded to a third-party email service.
 This remains true even if you opt to have email that is sent to you at firstname.lastname@example.org forwarded to a third party account through EDE redirecting.
 Therefore, it is important to check your Exchange account regularly to be sure that you are not missing any messages sent to you from campus units, faculty or staff.

-Exception: Forwarding your email might be a good idea for those who leave campus.
+Exception: Forwarding your email might be a good idea if you are closing your campus accounts.
 Your Exchange 2010 email account will be deactivated 30 days after you graduate, but email redirection will continue to work for approximately two years so that you can receive email sent to email@example.com alias and you have an opportunity to request that your contacts update their address books.

 Help & Support

-The CITES web site is a good resource for information about Exchange 2010 and migrating.
+The CITES web site is a good resource for information about Exchange 2010 and UC.

 - If you have general questions about Exchange 2010, visit http://www.cites.illinois.edu/exchange/.